 - Start by booting your Mac into Windows.
-Download HFSExplorer.
-Once the download has completed, run the installer file.
+Download HFSExplorer and once the download has completed, run the installer file.

 Click Next to begin.